-Q: Why aren’t you holding an in-person event on campus on April 26?
+Q: Why aren’t you holding a fully in-person event on campus on April 25?

-A: Due to Covid-19 and local, state and federal recommendations for physical distancing, we are unable to hold an event like commencement.
+A: Due to COVID-19 and local, state and federal recommendations for physical distancing, we are unable to hold an event like commencement fully in-person.

 Q: What will the virtual ceremony be like?